 I am a Software research engineer, who most recently worked at GrammaTech.
 I received my Bachelor’s degree in Computer Science in 2019 from the University of Wisconsin - La Crosse.
 My professional interests include a wide range of topics within computer science, ranging from microcontrollers and robotics to distributed computing and machine learning.
 I’ve been creating software since 2012, and love learning about new technologies and new ways of thinking about and writing code.

-In my spare time I enjoy working on electronics projects, reading, and spending time with my family.
+In my spare time I enjoy working on electronics projects or my homelab, reading, and spending time with my family.
 I also consider myself something of an amateur herpetologist and enjoy keeping and talking to people about a wide variety of reptile species.

-- Using a Recurrent Neural Network and Articulatory Synthesis to Accurately Model Speech Output Presented at the 2019 National Conference of Undergraduate Research conference.
+- Using a Recurrent Neural Network and Articulatory Synthesis to Accurately Model Speech Output Presented at the 2019 National Conference of Undergraduate Research.